Meet your 2026 Democratic candidates!

 “Our county is facing major challenges of affordability, access to health care, and public safety, among others and is in need of purposeful leadership to guide it into a positive future.” — Jan Cervelli

-Statewide Democratic candidates for Secretary of State:
+Democratic candidates for Secretary of State:

 Our nominee for Secretary of State will be decided at the Indiana Democratic Party's 2026 State Convention, Saturday, June 6, 2026, at the Indiana Marriott Downtown and the Indiana Convention Center in Indianapolis.
 We have two fantastic candidates vying for the nomination — Beau Bayh and Blythe Potter: